Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - S.E.M.I.: Semi Equals Multiplication Inverses (highlights the closure property under multiplication and the lack of inverses for all elements).

-- G.R.O.U.P.: Group: Relations define a Operation with Uniform Properties (emphasizes the core properties of a group: closure, associativity, identity, and inverses).
+- G.R.O.U.P.: Group: Relations define a Operation with Uniform Properties (emphasises the core properties of a group: closure, associativity, identity, and inverses).

 - NO inverse FOR ALL (focuses on the key difference between semi-groups and groups – the absence of inverses for all elements in semi-groups).